iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 > Easy to install.
 Would be better if it had a way to pause scanning when just at home.<br> :date: __2020-05-05 01:00:27__

-> Obviously I haven't had to use the upload feature and haven't been contacted, so no comment on those features, but installation and verification went smoothly.
-It has been running issue free over a weekend.<br> :date: __2020-05-04 15:41:13__

-> Had troubles getting the code at first, had to delay getting this set up by a day, but got it installed now so maybe they worked out some bugs.
-Won't really know if it's working unless I get an alert or something.
-More for their use than mine but I hope it works.<br> :date: __2020-05-04 14:14:38__

-> It runs just fine in the background and doesn't seem to have any affect on battery<br> :date: __2020-05-04 04:14:09__

-> So far, so good very little power drain on the cell.
-I like the privacy options.
-Especially the deletion of all my data at my request when this pandemic is over.<br> :date: __2020-05-03 20:03:18__

-> Seems to be working fine.
-Was easy to set up.
-The only thing I dislike is that it keeps a notification open 24/7 when usually I make sure I've dealt with and gotten rid of all notifications.
-I'll get used to it, I'm sure.<br> :date: __2020-05-03 16:31:41__

-> Downloaded fine / easy to set up.
-I'd like to see how many downloads have happened.<br> :date: __2020-05-03 15:57:03__

 #### 3-star reviews